 You can buy The Plant Based Egg in health food stores, or order it online on Amazon**.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Ei-Ersatz selber machen: 6 Ideen für das vegane Ei** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Ei-Ersatz selber machen: 6 Ideen für das vegane Ei** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?